Paul Koretz: California State Assembly (2000–2006)

+Committee assignments

-During his six years in the Assembly, Koretz served as the Chair of the Assembly Labor Committee since his first year in the Assembly.
+From his first year in the Assembly to his exit due to term limits, Koretz served as the Chair of the Assembly Labor Committee.
 He also chaired the Assembly Select Committee on Gun Violence and the Assembly Select Committee on California's nursing shortage.
 Koretz was also a member of the Health, Public Safety, Business & Professions, Insurance and Natural Resources committees.

+Early environmental work

 Koretz was the first Southern California Director of the California League of Conservation Voters and served as administrative director of the Ecology Center of Southern California.
 In the Assembly, he introduced legislation requiring retailers profiting from the most commonly littered items to share some of the costs of removing trash from storm water runoff, and he is the joint-author of legislation to ban the use of dry cleaner solutions found to be carcinogenic.

 Post-legislative service

-In November 2006, Koretz ran for the West Basin Water District, but narrowly lost the seat by a little more than 1% of the vote.

-In June 2007, Koretz was nominated by Assembly Speaker Fabian Nunez to the California Board of Podriatic Medicine.
+In June 2007, Koretz was appointed by Assembly Speaker Fabian Nunez to the California Board of Podriatic Medicine.